mfenner/mfenner.github.io/_posts/2013-08-10-altmetrics-coming-of-age-not-for-wikipedia.md

 ![Wikipedia doesn't think Altmetrics need their own page](/images/wikipedia_redirect.png)

 In other words, you are redicted to a short section on the [Impact Factor](https://en.wikipedia.org/wiki/Impact_factor#Article_level_metrics_and_altmetrics) page.
 I would go and start an altmetrics (and article-level metrics) page, but with my professional involvement in altmetrics it is difficult to write from a [neutral point of view](http://en.wikipedia.org/wiki/Wikipedia:Neutral_point_of_view), one of the core Wikipedia policies.

+*Update August 13, 2013: We now have a nice [altmetrics](http://en.wikipedia.org/wiki/Altmetrics) Wikipedia page thanks to the hard work of [Egon Willighagen](http://en.wikipedia.org/wiki/User:Egonw) and others.*